-The City of Yakima will use a $200,000 Ecology Integrated Planning Grant
+The City of Yakima will use a $200,000 Ecology Integrated Planning Grant to investigate contamination on a property that will be home to affordable housing once the site is cleaned up. |

 Washington’s environmental cleanup law, known as the “Model Toxics Control Act,” turns 30 this month.
 Our cleanup law has served as a road map to cleaning up industrial sites and other properties contaminated by toxic chemicals.

 Removing these threats helps protect human health and the environment, and opens the door to put properties back into use.
-Ecology is now working to make it easier for affordable housing developers to redevelop once-contaminated properties into housing that communities can afford
+Ecology is now working to make it easier for affordable housing developers to redevelop once-contaminated properties into housing that communities can afford.

 Rapid development and the housing crisis